Breach Intervention Order Offences. What Must Be Proved?

-- Contravention of Family Violence Intervention Order
+What the Prosecution Must Prove for Breach of Family Violence Intervention Order

 the respondent was made aware of the conditions of the Order (for example a non-approach condition, or non-contact by any means).
 A Family Violence Notice or Intervention Order will contain several conditions that operate for the benefit of the AFM (affected family member).

 Some common conditions installed under Intervention Orders are:

-- not to commit family violence
+Not to commit family violence

-- not to approach the affected family member
+Not to approach the affected family member

-- not to contact the affected family member by any means
+Not to contact the affected family member by any means

-- not to attend at a location where the affected family member lives, works, or otherwise attends
+Not to attend at a location where the affected family member lives, works, or otherwise attends

-- not to publish any information about the affected family member on the internet
+Not to publish any information about the affected family member on the internet

-- not to damage property belonging to the affected family member
+Not to damage property belonging to the affected family member

-To prosecute a person for a breach of any of the offences listed above the police must further prove that a condition contained in the Notice or Intervention Order was breached by the respondent.
+To prosecute a person for a breach of any of the offences listed above the police must prove that a condition contained in the Notice or Intervention Order was breached by the respondent.

 Where the prosecution alleges a breach was far from inadvertent, but deliberate, and with intent to inflict harm upon the affected family member the penalty at law is greater.

 Defences to Breach of Intervention Order

-- Contravene Family Safety Notice: maximum of 240 penalty units; or maximum of 2 years imprisonment.
+Contravene Family Safety Notice: maximum of 240 penalty units; or maximum of 2 years imprisonment.

-- Contravene Family Safety Notice Intending Fear or Harm: maximum of 600 penalty units; or a maximum of 5 years imprisonment, or both.
+Contravene Family Safety Notice Intending Fear or Harm: maximum of 600 penalty units; or a maximum of 5 years imprisonment, or both.

-- Contravene Family Violence Intervention Order: maximum of 240 penalty units; or 2 years imprisonment, or both.
+Contravene Family Violence Intervention Order: maximum of 240 penalty units; or 2 years imprisonment, or both.

-- Persistently Contravene Family Violence Intervention Order: maximum of 600 penalty units; or 5 years imprisonment or both.
+Persistently Contravene Family Violence Intervention Order: maximum of 600 penalty units; or 5 years imprisonment or both.